 As mentioned above, excessive air swallowing, and certain foods and carbonated beverages are significant contributors to belching and flatulence.
 Some patients with Irritable Bowel Syndrome (IBS) appear to be uniquely sensitive to normal or only slightly increased volumes of intestinal gas and may develop abdominal cramps as a result.
 Patients with altered anatomy due to surgery or those with certain rheumatologic diseases may be at an increased risk of bacterial overgrowth in the small intestine which can lead to belching, bloating or flatulence.

 Some patients, particularly women who have had one or more pregnancies, experience abdominal distension when standing erect.
 This is often assumed to be gas accumulation.
-However, if the distension is not present when the patient is lying “flat”, then the likely explanation is weak abdominal muscles (which extend from the lower rib cage to the pelvis on both sides of the umbilicus) due to the stretching and loss of muscle tone which occurs during pregnancy.
+However, if the distension is not present when the patient is lying “flat”, then the likely explanation is weak abdominal muscles (which extend from the lower rib cage to the pelvis on both sides of the belly button) due to the stretching and loss of muscle tone which occurs during pregnancy.

 There are individuals who have heartburn and stomach disorders that may swallow air for relief.
 The diagnosis of esophageal reflux or gastric inflammation should be excluded by x-rays or endoscopy (examining the esophagus and stomach with a flexible tube while the patient is sedated).
 Abdominal distension when erect but not when recumbent is an indication of weak abdominal muscles.
 If lactose intolerance is suspected, milk can be withdrawn from the diet and symptoms observed.
 However, lactose can be administered orally and the hydrogen gas which is generated in susceptible people can be measured in the breath.
 Postnasal discharge from sinus problems can cause air swallowing and should be considered.
 If bacterial overgrowth is suspected, your physician may administer a hydrogen breath test.